- Course Fee: Eur495

 - ‘What works’ literature in reducing re-offending

-- An ABC Awards Level 3 is roughly equivalent to a Level 5 on the Irish National Framework of Qualifications, but is not an award on the Irish National Framework of Qualifications.
+- A QLS award at level 3 is roughly equivalent to a Level 5 on the Irish National Framework of Qualifications.

 - Click here for Accreditation Details